UW-Libraries/druw/README.md

 Go to http://localhost:3000/users/sign_up and create a new user (you will be making this user an admin in the next step).

 ## Create admin user
-Follow the instructions on the main hydra sufia github page under admin users.  https://github.com/projecthydra/sufia/wiki/Making-Admin-Users-in-Sufia (via https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide)
+Follow the instructions on the main hydra sufia github page under admin users.  https://github.com/projecthydra/sufia/wiki/Making-Admin-Users-in-Sufia

  - First create a user from your browser at localhost:3000
  - Open another terminal and vagrant ssh in: `vagrant ssh `